 - Rank Math XML Sitemap - I use the Rank Math SEO Plugin.
 Yours may be Yoast, All In One or SEO Framework for example.
 If WP Rocket did't find your sitemap automatically, you can add it manually.

 - Prefetch DNS Requests - WP Rocket can fetch DNS's in advance making external files load faster, e.g. font files, Google analytics.
-Here's a handy list of URL's you can add.
+Here's a handy list of URL's you can add, compliments of Lukecav on Github.

 - Never Cache URL's - Specify URL's that you want to exclude from caching such as custom login pages (where sensitive information may otherwise be seen by users who shouldn't see such information).
 Enter either the full URL or just the part after the domain name, e.g. /some-page/.
 If your permalinks are setup to use a trailing slash then you must include it.